 Take a walk across the Royal Grove gardens if you are coming from Kalakaua Avenue.
 It's located in the center of Waikiki, across from the shopping mall with the same name, the Royal Hawaiian Center.
 If you turn right in the direction of the entrance of the Sheraton Waikiki, you will reach the main entrance of the Royal Hawaiian Hotel.

 The opposite direction will take you to the Coconut Grove garden and the other entrance, graced by the historic Coconut Lanai, where afternoon tea used to be served in the 1930s.
-Now rocking chairs and nearby tables invite you to enjoy the green of the palms and the scarlet of the ginger flowers.
-Add the delight of nibbling a slice of freshly baked banana bread or a macadamia muffin from the Royal Hawaiian Bakery that you will find just inside.
+Now rocking chairs and nearby tables invite you to enjoy the row of the palms and the scarlet ginger flowers.
+Add the delight of nibbling on a slice of freshly baked banana bread or a macadamia muffin from the Royal Hawaiian Bakery that you will find just inside.

-Or you can discover a more secluded corner of the gardens, where the cabanas of the Abhasa spa of the Royal Hawaiian offer a unique experience of an open-air massage, surrounded by lots of greenery from the palms and scents of colorful tropical flowers.
-You don't need to be a hotel guest to book a treatment at the Abhasa spa.
+Or you can discover a more secluded corner of the gardens, where the cabanas of the Abhasa spa of the Royal Hawaiian offer a unique experience of an open-air massage, surrounded by lush greenery and scents of colorful tropical flowers.
+You don't need to be a hotel guest to book a treatment at the Abhasa spa!

 Then take a walk down the line of covered columns, also known as "the Breezeway".
-Here you can explore the many boutique shops that line the area.
-End your pleasant stroll at the beach and enjoy a cocktail or a meal at one of the resort's celebrated bars and restaurants.
+Here you can explore the many boutique shops that line the corridor.
+End your pleasant stroll at the beach and enjoy a cocktail (a Mai Tai at the Mai Tai Bar is my favorite) or a meal at one of the resort's celebrated bars and restaurants.

 Whichever direction you choose to enter the Royal Hawaiian Hotel, you will encounter no doors but grand open arches, which allows the freedom of movement from both visitors and the refreshing ocean breezes.
 Walking down the long and spacious lobbies connecting the sides of the sprawling pink building is another interesting promenade.
 There are so many details to take in, from the stylish furniture to the historical photos documenting the rich history of the Royal Hawaiian Hotel.

-Take in the warm tropical colors of the wooden ceilings, the classic woven carpets, and the paintings on the walls.
+Take in the warmth of the tropical wood ceilings, the classic woven carpets, and the paintings that grace the walls.
 And enjoy the scent of tropical flowers while listening to the gently playing Hawaiian music, and relaxing in one of the wooden rocking chairs on the Ocean Lanai.

 In 2008, the realization prevailed that the original style was better, which initiated one more giant renovation project, costing about 60 million dollars, and lasted nearly two years.